retsyx/amity/README.md

 The Nintendo switch has a minimal HDMI-CEC implementation that appears to be nearly always dormant and ignores practically every command except standby.
 The Switch only appears when it is powered on directly by the user, or placed in the cradle, and then it automatically requests to be displayed.

-As a result, the Switch will often not show up in bus scans, or be auto-configured.
+As a result, the Switch will often not show up in device scans, or be auto-configured.
 The solution is to create a new activity for the Nintendo Switch:

 1. Press the '+' button to create a new activity.
 2. Write in the activity name, for example `Play Switch`